 Boston, MA – September 25, 2018 – Today, software intelligence company Dynatrace announced that it has further strengthened its microservice monitoring capabilities on Microsoft Azure® with support for Windows Server Containers (Docker for Windows).
 By extending Dynatrace® to now include both Windows and Linux hosts, the platform can automatically monitor containerized environments, regardless of platform, and provide AI-powered problem identification and root causation of performance issues.
-This enables enterprises to have deeper visibility into the container technologies within their enterprise cloud environments, identify issues, and automatically remediate to deliver better software releases faster.
+This enables enterprises to have deeper visibility into the container technologies within their cloud environments, identify issues, and automatically remediate to deliver better software releases faster.

 “Microservices running in Docker containers are the building blocks of modern cloud-based deployments.
 However, the hyper-dynamic nature and sheer scale of container environments result in massive complexity that IT operations teams struggle to monitor and manage,” said Steve Tack, SVP Product Management at Dynatrace.
 “Dynatrace® automatically monitors the applications and services running within containers, along with the host.
 By seeing all monitoring data in context, operations teams can gain a holistic view of an application’s performance, with comprehensive insight into the performance of their cloud operations.
 In turn, these insights also allow developers to improve their software architecture.”